marianosimone/take-a-look/quotes.md

 > Do you ever ask yourself if the language that you speak now interferes with your actual thoughts?
 Can a language of origin influence your thoughts?

 Ornette Coleman to Jacques Derrida on interview about Talk Improvisation, Language & Racism (1997)

+> We should treat with indulgence every human folly, failing, and vice, bearing in mind that what we have before us are simply our own follies, failings, and vices.
+For they are just the failings of mankind to which we also belong; accordingly, we have in ourselves all its failings, and so those at which we are just now indignant, merely because they do not appear in us at this particular moment.

+Arthur Schopenhauer, "Parerga and Paralipomena: Short Philosophical Essays"